 Aboriginal Australian musician, Ruby Hunter (1955-2010), was in foster care and children’s homes as a child.

 A member of the Stolen Generations and a proud Ngarrindjeri woman, Ruby was born in the Coorong region of South Australia.
-She was taken from her family at the age of eight and for the next eight years, she was in and out of foster care and children’s homes.
+She and her four siblings were forcibly taken from their family when Ruby was eight years old under the pretext of being taken to see a circus.

 Released from state control when she was sixteen, Ruby was a homeless teenager when she met Archie Roach in Salvation Army lodgings in Pirie Street, Adelaide.